may-day/wsgicors/README.rst

 As can be seen in the example above, a policy needs to be created with the ``policy`` keyword.
 The options need then be prefixed with the policy name and a ``_``.
+The ``policy`` keyword itself can be a comma separated list.
+If so the origin of the request is matched against the origins defined in the policies and the first matching is the policy used.